 E-mail and Internet.
-South Pole Station has very limited access to the Internet during short windows of satellite time.
-For an up-to-date look at the satellite schedule, please visit www.usap.gov/usapgov/technology/contentHandler.cfm?id=1935.
+South Pole Station has limited access to the Internet during short windows of satellite time.
+For an up-to-date look at the satellite schedule, please visit the USAP website.
 USAP network e-mail is available only during periods with active satellite coverage.
 Business, science, or emergency e-mails may be sent or received outside of satellite hours by using restricted, group-based e-mail accounts.